 Approximately half of all pregnancies are unplanned, so the U.S. Food and Drug Administration has taken steps to fortify certain foods so that all women of childbearing age receive a daily dose of folic acid.

-The following foods can help you obtain your recommended amount of folic acid:
+The following foods can help you obtain your recommended amount:

 - Leafy green vegetables, such as spinach